With Performance, you can monitor, investigate, and remediate endpoint performance problems.

 For example, you might want to know when available memory falls below a certain threshold on specific computers.
 You can create a profile with an Available Memory is less than 250 MB event rule and set the target for that profile to a computer group you want to monitor.
 When you analyze events in Performance, memory events are reported if any endpoints that you are targeting had less than 250 MB of available memory during the time frame (scope) that you selected for analysis.

-The Events page displays charts that provide a high-level overview of events in the environment.
+The Events page shows charts that provide a high-level overview of events in the environment.
 You can also see a list of the specific endpoints that experienced a particular event (such as low memory) to identify and investigate issues in your environment.
 For more information, see Analyzing events.

 Event rules determine what conditions cause targeted endpoints to report events.
 Performance includes these event rules: